nephosolutions/terraform-tfe-workspace/modules/oidc_token/README.md

-# Terraform Cloud/Enterprise OIDC Credential for GCP Workload Identity Federation
+# Terraform Cloud/Enterprise OIDC Credential Helper

 This is a helper module to prepare GCP Credentials from Terraform Cloud/Enterprise workload identity token.